ajrivet/hello-world/README.md

 # hello-world
-welcome to the world of git
+Im Alec, Im the kind of cool guy that doesnt look at explosions